luigicallero/Fantombnb/README.md

 ## To Dos:
+* Juan: Update Houses with correct prices from Rent Contract
 * Juan: Search filter to work with NFT
 * Esteban: Generate metadata for our NFTs (remove purchase price, we will manage this from rent contract)
 * Esteban: Dapp Wiki Web: Dapp link (when hosted in server) and Github Repo Link